Diorla/nextjs-blog/README.md

 ## YAML

 The `.md` files inside `/posts` will be processed into html by using `gray-matter`, a YAML Front Matter library.

+# Dynamic routes
+Dynamic pages are created using square brackets, e.g. `/pages/posts/[id].js`.
+Hence, `id` is not predetermined can could be anything.